 A traditional image passed down by native tribes and can be passed onto you.
-This classic tattoo has simple features of a human face on the sun and moon which makes it look like they’re talking to each other.
+This classic tattoo on forearm has simple features of a human face on the sun and moon which makes it look like they’re talking to each other.

 #9: Cool Crescent Moon in Tribal

-A cool design that’ll definitely give you a head-turning attention.
+A cool design that’ll definitely give you head-turning attention.
 This particular design has a modern-meets-classic vibe that appeals to the younger generation.

 #10: Night and Day Becomes One

 A creative combination of the sun and moon.
 You can have this tattoo represent the cycle of night and day, and the beautiful horizon that they create.

 #11: Sun and Moon for You and Me

 Popular with couples and best friends, a merged sun and moon showcases the deep connection of two different people.
 The style of each tattoo complements the other by using the opposite color.